 I’m Annette Stuff

-I usually post my blog once per month.
+I attempt to post my blog once per month.

 Look for my next blog post on, or around,

-Thank you, my readers!
-I would love to hear your kind comments!
+Thank you, blog readers!
+I love hearing your kind comments!

 Please post yours positive thoughts in my comment section.